name-is-cipher/name-is-cipher/README.md

 - I always learn from the mistakes of others who take my advice.
 So my advice is, don't take any advice from me.

-So with that being saild, now let us really know about me ->
+So with that being said, now let us really know about me:
+I'm ->
 Networking and Cybersecurity enthusiast.
 Oreo Lover.
 Not really a coffee man, but if like my work you can 👇